 - Academic Data – (Gold) this graph must show achievement on statewide or standardized evaluation tools.
 See the Award Criteria document for examples.
 Only certain standardized achievement tests are accepted.

 Yes.
 All student data graphs must report both minor and major Office Discipline Referrals (ODR).

 A trend line is an upward or downward line drawn on a chart to indicate the average direction of the data points over time.
 If PBIS is working, problem behavior should be decreasing over time and academic achievement should be increasing.
 If data is not moving in the desired direction, then PBIS is not working yet.

 A low, stable, flat trend below the national median rate for the entire school year will be considered to be implementing with high fidelity.
 Graph must include all behavior categories and both major and minor behaviors.
 High variability, even if below the national average, is not considered high fidelity.

 National median is based on this report of 5,716 schools published by PBISapps.org in August 2017.
 Major and minor rate is combined below.
 ODR rate is defined as ODR per 100 students per day and is calculated as ODR/# students/# days in month X 100.

 - Grade k-12 – less than .67

-The award requires a decreasing trend across years for most behaviors if you include all behaviors in the graph.
-The award requires a decreasing trend across years for all behaviors if choosing a minimum three behaviors for this graph.
+Yes.
+The award requires a decreasing trend across years for most behaviors.
+Schools cannot choose to submit only a few behaviors that decreased.
+We are looking at overall trend in behavior.
 If your trend is low, stable, flat and below the national median rate (as explained in above question) then all behavior categories must be shown to validate your claim.